qiyangduan/standard-models-1/background.md

 # Open Source vs Commercial
 Though people hear Big Data as a fuzzy word, most of times, their data value may not worth the price of a SAS, Matlab or SPSS software license.
 Not to mention the learning or training cost for any of those.

 Market is ruthless.
-For those proprietary softwares, if they fail in competition, users would be in the risk of losing their competency.
+For those proprietary softwares, if they fail in competition, organizational users lose their supports and individual users (or developers) lose their competency.
 I know quite some old engineers who were master of Infomix, DB2, VisualBasic, etc.   On the contrary, if you master of R or Python, this tool will be with you forever.

 I choose only open source technologies.
 In the open source world, choices are plenty, and there must be one fitting your need.
 This book will focus on using Python based libraries.